kamal-haider/ai-consensus-cli/docs/configuration.md

 ## Validation
 - All model names must be unique.
-- Mediator must reference a configured model and must not appear in the participant list.
+- Mediator is configured separately from participants and must not appear in the participant list.
 - If a model entry is missing required fields, fail fast.

 ## Secrets